 Drama/ 15 Characters, 8 Men, 6 Women, 1 Either/Or/ Full Length, Two Acts

-Synopsis: Hard pressed by Savile, Podgers reads his palms and reveals to him he will commit a murder.
-But Lord Savile is in love with his fiancée, Sybil Merton.
-Now obsessed with the revelation, he is concerned he might murder her.
-In order to avoid killing the woman he loves, he finds a solution: killing someone else.
+Synopsis: Hard pressed by Lord Arthur Savile, a chiromantist reads the distinguished gentleman’s palms and reveals that he will commit a murder.
+Obsessed with the revelation, and in love with his fiancée, Lord Savile is concerned that he might murder her.
+He finds a solution: Killing someone else.

 Lord Arthur Savile’s Crime was first read at Theatre 62 in Adelaide, c.
 1975.